A brief respite today: rain and snow will return at Christmas and Boxing Day.

 In contrast, in the eastern half of the region, the snow level will hover around 1,000 meters in the morning, generally rising to 1,200 or 1,400 meters throughout the day.
 Snowfall will resume in the Pyrenees, especially in the eastern part.
 A cold and wintry Christmas Day is expected overall, with winds ranging from northeast to easterly, strengthening along the coast, and rough seas.

-All eyes are on Boxing Day and Saturday, as we could be affected by easterly winds.
-According to current weather maps, heavy rain is expected in much of the Girona and Barcelona regions, less so elsewhere, and significant snowfall is anticipated throughout the eastern Pyrenees, where accumulations could again exceed half a meter of fresh snow at higher elevations.
+All eyes are on Boxing Day and Saturday, as we could see the peak of the easterly winds.
+According to current weather maps, heavy rain is expected across much of the Girona and Barcelona regions, less so elsewhere, and significant snowfall is anticipated throughout the eastern Pyrenees, where accumulations could again exceed half a meter of fresh snow at higher elevations.
 The snow level will be between 1,400 and 1,600 meters.
 The situation remains uncertain and we will need to narrow it down, as everything will depend on the final position of a low-pressure system and a pocket of cold air.

 Heavy rain is also expected in the Balearic Islands, with some lighter showers in the Valencian Community.
 Caution is advised due to the strong easterly winds, which will generate waves of over 4 meters, especially along the Costa Brava.
 Temperatures will be higher, but the weather will feel cool.
 The weekend should end on a calmer note.